mhagstrand/slate/source/includes/_api_guides_curl_quickstart.md

 ## <span class="jumptarget" id="curl_quickstart"> cURL Quickstart Guide </span>

-This page provides some sample cURL commands for quick-start purposes.
-These use Basic Authentication.
-Before you can issue them, you must generate Basic Authentication credentials, following the steps discussed in the [Overview](/api#basic-auth).
-Once you have your Basic Authentication credentials, you can issue cURL commands as shown below.
+This section provides some sample cURL commands, for quickstart purposes.
+These use Basic Authentication, so before you can issue these commands, you must generate Basic Authentication credentials by following the steps discussed [here](/api#basic-auth).
+Once you have your Basic Authentication credentials, you can issue cURL commands as listed below.

 ```
     curl --request GET \